SentryPeer/SentryPeer/index.md

     make check
     make install

+Homebrew (macOS or Linux):

+We have a [Homebrew Tap for this project](https://github.com/SentryPeer/homebrew-sentrypeer) (until we get more popular):

+    brew tap sentrypeer/sentrypeer
+    brew install sentrypeer

+### Running SentryPeer

-Once built, you can run like so to start in debug mode (this won't work as a daemon yet):
+Once built, you can run like so to start in debug mode and syslog logging (this won't work as a daemon yet):

-    ./sentrypeer -d
+    ./sentrypeer -ds
     Starting sentrypeer...
+    Starting http daemon...
     Configuring local address...
     Creating socket...
     Binding socket to local address...